codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why are giraffes so slow to apologize?
-Because it takes them a long time to swallow their pride.
+I knew a guy who collected candy canes, they were all in mint condition

 ## Daily Trivia

-The Electron computer was released in Britain during 1983 for the home computing market, by which company?
+Moore&#039;s law originally stated that the number of transistors on a microprocessor chip would double every...
- 1. Sinclair Research
+ 1. Year
- 2. Acorn Computers
+ 2. Eight Years
- 3. Amstrad PLC
+ 3. Two Years
- 4. Commodore Business Machines
+ 4. Four Years

 <details>
   <summary>Answer</summary>
-  Acorn Computers
+  Year
 </details>